fbpx

 Jeffers Journal

-Hello May!
-Make this month count!
-Accomplish your goals!
-You can do this!
-Are you ready to board the learning train?
+“On Memorial Day, we keep alive the memory of those who died for our country.”
+Are you ready to board the learning train for another week of excitement and adventure?
 Please come to school each day with an open mind, positive “I can” attitude, a friendly smile, and eager to be a member of our team!

 Important Dates to Remember: